Anarcho-capitalism: Law and order and the use of violence

-Anarcho-capitalists only accept the collective defence of individual liberty (i.e. courts, military, or police forces) insofar as such groups are formed and paid for on an explicitly voluntary basis.
+Anarcho-capitalists only accept the collective defense of property rights (i.e. courts, military, or police forces) insofar as such groups are formed and paid for on an explicitly voluntary basis.
 However, their complaint is not just that the state's defensive services are funded by taxation, but that the state assumes it is the only legitimate practitioner of physical force – that is, they believe it forcibly prevents the private sector from providing comprehensive security, such as a police, judicial and prison systems to protect individuals from aggressors.
 Anarcho-capitalists believe that there is nothing morally superior about the state which would grant it, but not private individuals, a right to use physical force to restrain aggressors.
+If competition in security provision were allowed to exist, prices would be lower and services would also be better according to anarcho-capitalists.
+According to Molinari: "Under a regime of liberty, the natural organization of the security industry would not be different from that of other industries."

+Building on this, early theoretical formulations posit that the "production of security" should be treated as an "immaterial commodity" subject to the law of free competition.
+In this model, individuals would subscribe to security or insurance companies based on trust and contractual terms.
+Proponents argue that the absence of a de jure monopoly ensures that consumers can transfer their loyalty to a competitor if a provider fails to deliver justice or raises prices, thereby maintaining accountability through market pressure.

-If competition in security provision were allowed to exist, prices would also be lower and services would be better according to anarcho-capitalists.
-According to Molinari: "Under a regime of liberty, the natural organization of the security industry would not be different from that of other industries".
-Proponents believe that private systems of justice and defence already exist, naturally forming where the market is allowed to "compensate for the failure of the state", namely private arbitration, security guards, neighbourhood watch groups and so on.
-These private courts and police are sometimes referred to generically as private defence agencies.
-The defence of those unable to pay for such protection might be financed by charitable organizations relying on voluntary donation rather than by state institutions relying on taxation, or by cooperative self-help by groups of individuals.
+Proponents believe that private systems of justice and defense already exist, naturally forming where the market is allowed to "compensate for the failure of the state", namely private arbitration, security guards, neighborhood watch groups and so on.
+These private courts and police are sometimes referred to generically as private defense agencies.
+The defense of those unable to pay for such protection might be financed by charitable organizations relying on voluntary donation rather than by state institutions relying on taxation, or by cooperative self-help by groups of individuals.
 Edward Stringham argues that private adjudication of disputes could enable the market to internalize externalities and provide services that customers desire.